Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     We can observe from this timeline that:
     * There is overlapping activity at the read and write interfaces for compute unit essentially meaning things are happening concurrently(read_block/execute/write_block functions running concurrently).

     * The amount of overlap seems marginal because we have intentionally chosen very small data size for emulation, the situation will be much better when we go to actual hardware or system run where we can use large data size.
-In next lab we will compare kernel with and without dataflow optimization with larger data sizes.

 ##### Kernel without Dataflow Optimization